Share to Google Classroom

 Immigration Reform

 While millions of Americans face food insecurity, the US Department of Agriculture estimates that thirty to forty percent of the food supply in America is wasted each year.
 Most of that food ends up in landfills, where it rots and contributes to greenhouse gas emissions.
 Farmers, grocery stores, and restaurants are increasingly under pressure to combat the problem but so are consumers.
-Is food waste the result of bad business practices or is it more about picky eaters?
+Is food waste the result of bad business practices or is it more about picky eaters?investigate

 Teachers